Table of Content

 It is an easy trek that offers a bounty for a little effort.
 In the vicinity of the valley there is another mesmerizing sight to behold, the alpine lake of the Gurudwara Hemkund Sahib.
 It is a venerated religious site and hence inviting for pilgrims and adventurers alike all year long.
 Glacial snowmelts from Hathi Parbat and the Saptarishi peaks constantly feed its waters.
 Exotic flower varieties like the Blue Poppy and Brahma Kamal light up the slopes around the place in sublime hues.

-“I was hesitant at first to make this trek while there were cloudbursts being reported from the lower reaches of Uttarakhand, but then, the flowers wouldn’t bloom any other time of the year.
+“I was hesitant at first to make this trek while cloudbursts were being reported from the lower reaches of Uttarakhand, but then, the flowers wouldn’t bloom any other time of the year.

 It turned out beautifully though.
-The valley was glistening once the sun came out and the rain-soaked flowers glowed in the hazy light—an unearthly experience!”—said Arshia who trekked with us last July.
+The valley of flowers was glistening once the sun came out and the rain-soaked flowers glowed in the hazy light—an unearthly experience!”—said Arshia who trekked with us last July.

 “We don’t carry a lot of rain gear on our KGL trip though it’s practically monsoon in India, just a poncho and a cover for our backpacks are all the gear we need really.”—tipped Pawan who led TTH’s Kashmir Great Lakes trek in 2015 and 2017.